tauri-apps/tray-icon/.changes/title.md

 "tray-icon": "patch"
 ---

-On macOS and Linux, add `TrayIconBuilder::with_title` and `TrayIcon::set_title` to optionally adda text next to the icon.
+On macOS and Linux, add `TrayIconBuilder::with_title` and `TrayIcon::set_title` to optionally add a text next to the icon.